triplem/winston-config/README.md

 A module to easily configure [winston](http://github.com/flatiron/winston) via json files.

 ## Motivation
-Winston is designed to be a simple and universal logging library with support for multiple transports.
+[winston](https://github.com/flatiron/winston) is designed to be a simple and universal logging library with support for multiple transports.
 There is IMHO a need to easily configure this fine logging library via easy json files, without the need of working with the winston api.